 The Home Secretary, Shabana Mahmood, has already announced 40 new LFR vans to be rolled out across the UK.

-“The Met follows guidance by the International Organisation for Standardisation (ISO) and National Physical Laboratory on calculating the false alert rate.”
+In a statement the Met Police told City News: “The Met follows guidance by the International Organisation for Standardisation (ISO) and National Physical Laboratory on calculating the false alert rate.”

-They pointed to data showing Live Facial Recognition (LFR) has taken more than 1,700 dangerous offenders ‘off the streets’ since the start of 2024.
+The Met pointed to data showing Live Facial Recognition (LFR) has taken more than 1,700 dangerous offenders ‘off the streets’ since the start of 2024.

-On impact, they commented:
+On impact, they added:

 “We have never arrested an individual who was subject to a false alert.
 From our annual report, there were no arrests on the back of the 10 false alerts and four of the individuals were not even spoken to.
 The other six were spoken to for just five minutes or less.”